ServiceStack/pvq.app/MyApp/_posts/2024-04-25_individual-voting-comparison.md

 So while there is some signal to votes from Gemini Pro 1.0, it is much harder to see, and seems more likely that the length, formatting and other metrics influenced the voting more so than the other models giving votes.

 The same prompt was used for all voting, so it is also possible that with different prompting, Gemini-Pro 1.0 might be more useful at this kind of task.

+## Extracting the Votes

+Another challenge of utilising LLMs and other probabilistic systems is that you need to always expect to get strange results sometimes.
+This leads to the problem of not wanting to waste tokens, but also being strict with what output should be expected.
+By only expecting a JSON output in a code fence, you would need to throw away minor variations in this that still contain a valid voting result.

+Instead, to reduce wasted generations, we need to employ several attempts to extract that JSON, while testing it is indeed what we need for the rest of our system to function.
+During testing we found output from various models would differ, causing a strict extraction via a single regex would be insufficient.
+Since the output was inconsistent, our solution also lacked consistency.
+The result was a somewhat hacky approach to cover multiple irregular outputs with as few methods as possible.

+If we only used open weight models, there are tricks like limiting the model vocabulary during output generation to ensure valid JSON which provides certain guarantees for consistent generation, and an option like this added to tools like llama.cpp or Ollama would a great addition.

 ## Error Rates and Closing Thoughts